moulimdk/mmc_otree_apps/README.md

 # mmc_otree_apps
-Otree app for "Mult-imarket Contact with Symmetric and Asymmetric Prisoner's Dilemma Games"
+Otree app for "Multi-market Contact with Symmetric and Asymmetric Prisoner's Dilemma Games"